 When shit hits the fan, don’t try to control where it flies.
 Turn off the fan and start wiping.

 Winners win and losers lose.
 There are a million ways to win.
 Whether the ones outlined in this book work for you or not is up to you to decide.
 But having a sense of how winners approach their work on a high level helps – for sure.
-If anything, this book is really inspiring to do the hard work that’s always, always needed to win.
+If anything, Winners: And How They Succeed is really inspiring to do the hard work that’s always, always needed to win.
 Winners win.
 And losers lose.
 Ready to decide?

 What else can you learn from the blinks?